abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 all very seriously weighs us down.
 In the end it is absurd.
 Life is sometimes “How did I walk into this Samuel Beckett play?”

-7\.
-Just to clarify for my loving-kindness anxiety, are any phrases okay?
+Q: Just to clarify for my loving-kindness anxiety, are any phrases okay?
 And can they be said as a chant or at any speed?
 Is one more effective for attaining deep concentration?

-The phrases have to have some sort of feeling meaningful to you.
+A: The phrases have to have some sort of feeling meaningful to you.
 Is it meaningful to you?
 Does it resonate somehow?
 Because what is really important is not so much the phrases, but the feeling that arises, the feeling that is generated and established within the heart, loving-kindness.